Kiprov/Utilities/ENDLESS DOORS/README.md

-# Important
+# ENDLESS DOORS
-This directory is all roblox scripts for a game called "ENDLESS DOORS".
+A folder that contains all of my scripts for a ROBLOX game "ENDLESS DOORS".
-Remember that exploiting is against Roblox TOS.
 Use at your own risk!